SaifAqqad/VMR.ahk/README.md

 To use `VMR.ahk` in your script, follow these steps:
 1. Include it using `#Include VMR.ahk` or copy it to a [library folder](https://www.autohotkey.com/docs/Functions.htm#lib) and use `#Include <VMR>`

-2.  create an object of the VMR class and login like so:
+2. Create an instance of the VMR class and log in to the API:
     ```ahk
         voicemeeter:= new VMR().login()
     ```